Why is my dryer vent discolored

 Cleaning

-The answer to 'why is my dryer vent discolored' is that it is likely caused by lint buildup or excessive heat.
-Over time, lint and debris from your clothes can accumulate in the dryer vent, causing it to become discolored and even catch fire if left uncleaned.
-This discoloration is a sign that the vent needs to be cleaned to ensure proper airflow and prevent potential fire hazards.
+The answer to 'why is my dryer vent discolored' is that a discolored dryer vent is usually caused by lint buildup or a blockage in the vent.
+Over time, lint and debris can accumulate in the vent, causing it to turn yellow, brown, or even black.
+This discoloration is a sign that the vent needs to be cleaned.

 Step-by-Step Guide